Hands-On Digital Photography Introduction

 - Please bring your camera, cables, memory cards, laptop, and everything that came with the camera, especially the manual!
 Every camera model is unique, and if we can't solve a problem, we can look it up!

 - You may bring your own computer for this class, but it isn't necessary unless you have specific photo editing questions to bring up or you want to review your shots from the day before class ends.
-If you don't have a portable computer, you can rent one of our iMacs for $50.
-However, it is the photo processing techniques that are important to grasp and the instructor will demonstrate them on a variety of common software products.
-This section is more demonstration than "hands-on".
+However, it is the photo processing techniques that are important to grasp, and the instructor will demonstrate them on a variety of common software products.
+This section is more demonstration than "hands-on."

 Who Should Take This

 Photographers who are just starting out and hobbyists/amateurs who want to get better.
 Many take this class soon after or just before getting a new camera.
-You should have either a DSLR or a point-and-shoot with priority modes and sound working knowledge of either a PC or Mac.
-If you are unsure about your computer contact BDA and the instructor will get back to you.
+You should have either a DSLR, Mirrorless interchangeable lens, or a point-and-shoot camera with priority modes (M,A,S,P).
+Contact BDA if you are not sure about your camera.

 Presented By Steve Gandy